Cruising Fabric Options

 Dacron is still the most common sail material used in the world today.
 The main reason is the low cost for a highly durable sail.
-Dacron has a big variance in quality and price with at least a dozen different dacron's are available to sailmakers from five manufacturers.
+Dacron has a big variance in quality and price with at least a dozen different dacron's available to sailmakers from five manufacturers.

 The not as common radial cut dacron offers an advantage in low aspect non reefing sails - genoas or screechers where the bias load is high.

 Currently our preferred material is Hydra-Net radial cut made in Dimension Polyant in Germany.
 This material offers the shape holding performance of a laminate, with durability and overall life exceeding the best dacron.
 This makes it the Rolls Royce of long distance tropical cruising materials.